Anti-doping in squash

 - The anti-doping rules of England Squash are the UK Anti-Doping Rules published by UK Anti-Doping (or its successor), as amended from time to time.
 Such rules shall take effect and be construed as the rules of England Squash.

-- The anti-doping rules of England Squash are available here and are applicable to all members.
-These rules shall take effect from 1 Jan 2015, in line with the 2015 Code.
+- The anti-doping rules of England Squash are applicable to all members.
+Updated rules shall take effect from January 1st each year, in line with the current Code.

 If you are a member of England Squash then the anti-doping rules apply to you, regardless of what level you participate at.